-After years of heavy-heated existence, even though there had been some fun events too, I badly needed a place where I belonged, a home that was definitely mine.
+After the feelings of of insecurity and loneliness during my years at the university, even though there had been some fun events too, I badly needed a place where I belonged, a home that was definitely mine.
 So I married Roland after all.
 He got me out of my long depression and I could finally turn the page and go back to living.
 He was a good man and I liked him a lot, in spite of his ruining my first serious love affair with young and handsome Ulf.

-Such a marriage would probably not have worked out anyway.
-I wasn’t at all prepared to settle down and become a housewife and a mother.
+Such a marriage with Ulf would probably not have worked out anyway.
+I was not at all prepared to settle down and become a housewife and a mother.
 Roland was a very social person, liked by everybody, including my sister Gun and her husband Per.
-He had a great sense of humor and, above all, he offered me a home, respectability.
+He had a great sense of humor and, above all, he offered me a home and security.
 And he loved me.
 I thought that was all I wanted in my feeling of not belonging anywhere.
 He was much older than I and had two children from a previous marriage whom I got to be very attached to.
 So he would not expect me to have children, a thing I was definitely not prepared for.

-However, things did not work out very well and after three years I realized that Roland and I did not see the roles of the man and the woman in a marriage in the same way.
+Back to the saga of my first marriage.
+As could have been expected, things did not work out very well and after a couple of years I realized that Roland and I did not see the roles of the man and the woman in a marriage in the same way.

-Just about the first thing I did after getting married and lmoving into this apartment which I had not furnished myself, was to go and buy a radio with a turntable under a lid at the top.
+However, starting at the beginning, just about the first thing I did after getting married and moving into this apartment, which I had not furnished myself, was to go and buy a radio with a turntable under a lid at the top.
 It had two different heads and so you could set it for 78s or for 44s or for 33s (LPs).
-It wasn’t a big or very expensive thing but it did have two speakers for stereo sound, even though not ideally positioned, as I learned later.
-This was the childhood of stereophonic or high fidelity records and the sound I got wasn’t bad at all, even though it was not what comes out of my wonderful Wharfdale.speakers that I bought in the U.S. and which we still have.
+It wasn’t a big or very expensive outfit, but it did have two speakers for stereo sound, even though not ideally positioned, as I learned later.
+This was the childhood of stereophonic or high fidelity records and the sound I got wasn’t bad at all, even though it was not what comes out of my wonderful Wharfdale.speakers that I bought in the U.S. and which John and I still have.

 So now I needed records.
 I became a subscriber to a club, ‘The Concert Hall Society’ (a so-called Musical Masterpiece Society) that sent out records on a monthly basis.
 If you didn’t want it, you just had to remember to write them back and say No.

-I had grown up mostly with Beethoven and Mozart and, adding to that, a little bit of everything.
-However, since those were the days of 78s, we couldn’t get anything like operas, but had to be content with overtures – Wagner (Tannhaüser), von Weber (der Freischütz), Beethoven (Leonore, Egmont), Mozart (Marriage of Figaro, Don Giovanni) and the like.
+I had grown up mostly with Beethoven and Mozart and, added to that, a little bit of everything.
+However, since those were the days of 78s, we couldn’t get anything like operas, but had to be content with overtures – Wagner (Tannhaüser), von Weber (der Freischütz), Beethoven (Leonore, Egmont overtures), Mozart (Marriage of Figaro, Don Giovanni) and the like.
 And in those days one also had excerpts of operas and single movements of symphonies.
-The year I graduated from high school we had a record player constructed with all the right components but with an ugly box to house all these parts in.
+The year I graduated from high school we had a record player constructed with all the right components but with an ugly box to house all these parts.
 Never mind, it worked and the sound was good.

-Arne’s first LP record was a birthday present from his mother in July, and it was the entire opera comique of Carmen – Fritz Reiner conducting and Rise Stevens singing Carmen.
+Arne’s first LP record was a birthday present from his mother in July 1953, and it was the entire opéra comique of Carmen – Fritz Reiner conducting and Rise Stevens singing Carmen.
 Oh joy!
-It was the summer of 1953 when I was back from France and all I cared about was being back with my family, even though the ‘refrigerator’ was about twenty meters from the house we rented in a dug-out with steps leading down to the very cool space in the underground.
-We were living our gypsy life in a totally primitive house close to my uncle’s house in southern Småland.
-So to listen to our first LP record we had to go to a cousin of Mother’s house in Tingsryd, the town next-door.
+It was the summer of 1953 when I was back from France and all I cared about was being back with my family.
+We rented a completely primitive house even though the ‘refrigerator’ was about twenty meters from the house, in a dug-out with steps leading down to the very cool space in the underground.
+We were living our gypsy life in this primitive house that was close to my uncle’s house in southern Småland.
+So to listen to our first LP record we had to go to the house of a cousin of Mother’s in Tingsryd, the town next-door.
 We all sat around listening solemnly, in something close to ecstasy.
 The sound was marvelous.

 Well, there was no way I was going to give up on music and I got a pretty good collection of records.
-I can’t remember many of the ones I got from the Concert Hall Societt.
-Jowever, I got a Mozart piano sonata that I usually like, but I wasn’t crazy about it for some reason.
+I can’t remember many of the ones I got from the Concert Hall Society.
+However, I got a Mozart piano sonata that I usually like, but I wasn’t crazy about it for some reason.
 It was played by the famous pianist Lili Kraus.